jmdelouis/SRoll/readthedocs/docs/source/index.rst

 .. note::

-   This project is funded by and CNES (national center for space studies) R&T.
+   This project is funded by a CNES (National Center for Space Studies) R&T.

 Contents
 --------